neve-linux/neveports/Packaging.md

 access within the sandbox at this point.

 <a id="hooks"></a>

 ## Hooks and Invocation

-The `cbuild` system is largely driven by hooks.
-A hook is a Python source file present in `cbuild/hooks/<section>`.
+The `nbuild` system is largely driven by hooks.
+A hook is a Python source file present in `nbuild/hooks/<section>`.
 Hooks take care of things such as sources handling, environment setup, linting, cleanups, and so on.
-Some things are hardcoded within `cbuild` and not done by hooks.
+Some things are hardcoded within `nbuild` and not done by hooks.

 The following hook types are allowed: